robtweed/node-mdb/README.md

 ## Important Note

 This is an early release of *node-mdb* and does not currently support the entire range of SimpleDB APIs.
-The APIs implemented so far are:
+The APIs fully implemented so far are:

 - CreateDomain
 - DeleteDomain